The-Marcy-Lab-School-Assignments/swe-oop-assessment-2-eveco8/src/short-response.md

 ## Response 4

 First, I would make a general `Pet` class to store all the **_properties/methods_** that the pets have the same.
-Then I'll make a class for each type of pet (`Cats`, `Dogs`, `Birds`) and in each class use inheritance to _inherit_ the properties/methods from the `Pet` class and lastly add the additional properties/methods specific to each class.
-One advantage of using inheritance here is that there would be _no repetition_ of code which saves time and reduces the chance of mistakes.
+Then I'll create a class for each type of pet (`Cats`, `Dogs`, `Birds`) and in each class, use inheritance to inherit the properties/methods from the `Pet` class, and finally add the additional properties/methods specific to each class.
+One advantage of using inheritance here is that there would be no repetition of code, which saves time and reduces the likelihood of mistakes.